MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 7: 13.10.19
+* Learned about events and methods and method binding in React.
+Binding is a bit tough to grasp, so I need to work more with that.
+It has to do width breaking the "this" binding in methods in the React components.
+To fix it we have to bind the methods using "bind()" in the constructor function.
+We must also call super inside the constructor.
+* Learned about "state" in React.
+This is the way it works:
+    1. Setup default state object.
+    2. Component rendered with default state values.
+    3. Change state based on event.
+    4. Component re-rendered using new state values.
+    5. Start again at 3.
+* Watched 4 videos in the Udemy React course (16%).

 ## Day 6: 12.10.19
 * Learned about React components, nesting components and component props.
 Very fun and interesting way to build an app.
 Starting to get advanced though.
 I repeated sections of several videos to understand the different consepts.
 * Watched 3 videos in the Udemy course (14%).